 How to Get a Library Card

-We require proof of identity and proof of residency.
-All applicants must present proof of residency, owning property/paying taxes, or renter status as defined below.
+KFL requires proof of residency, owning property/paying taxes, or renter status as defined below.
 Acceptable proof includes, but is not limited to, a lease, mortgage bill, tax bill, or utility bill mailed to the address used for residency.
 Employees of RSU 21 and the Town of Kennebunk who live in a non-resident town must present documentation of their employment.

 By signing the borrower's card application, the patron agrees to the Library's lending policies.
 Possession of a library card is implied permission to use that card.
 That is, if a family member presents another family member's card, we assume s/he has permission of the card owner.

-Students who have reached the 7th grade are eligible for an adult registration.
+At age 14, children are eligible for an adult registration.
 Adult registrations convey that the card holder is responsible for that card.

 Family members living in the same residence may elect to share one card.